Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

 Regardless of the user's intended edit, the result should be a new procedure $P_{out}$ that remains valid within the constraints of the procedural language defined by the split grammar.

-The pair of procedural structure representations $(P_{in}, P_{out})$ defines the desired edit $E$ and serves as the guidance scheme for the facade generation process.
-Pairing two procedural representations to form an edit enables precise and interpretable modifications to the facade structure.
+The pair of hierarchical structure representations $(P_{in}, P_{out})$ defines the desired edit $E$ and serves as the foundation for the guidance scheme for the facade diffusion process.
+Pairing two semantically rich and hierarchical like that to form an edit enables precise and interpretable mapping between the two structures.